vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 One key evolution in Open Philanthropy's thinking, particularly as it applies to near-termist, human-centric grantmaking, is in the "bar" that grants must satisfy in terms of the cost-effectiveness multiplier expected.
-This evolution is described in deetail in the 2019 blog post [GiveWell’s Top Charities Are (Increasingly) Hard to Beat](https://www.openphilanthropy.org/blog/givewells-top-charities-are-increasingly-hard-beat).
+This evolution is described in detail in the 2019 blog post [GiveWell’s Top Charities Are (Increasingly) Hard to Beat](https://www.openphilanthropy.org/blog/givewells-top-charities-are-increasingly-hard-beat).
 As the blog post describes, Open Philanthropy's original bar for